Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

-inputting my existing user details signs me in | worked as expected | pass changing the screen size will change the elements of the document to mobile view | worked as expected | pass clicking edit post will take me to the edit post page | worked as expected | pass updated infomation will be reflected when I submit the edit post form | worked as expected | pass deleting a post will remove it frmo the database | worked as expected | pass
+inputting my existing user details signs me in | worked as expected | pass changing the screen size will change the elements of the document to mobile view | worked as expected | pass clicking edit post will take me to the edit post page | worked as expected | pass updated information will be reflected when I submit the edit post form | worked as expected | pass deleting a post will remove it from the database | worked as expected | pass

 ## Technologies used